The Ultimate Guide to Hiring an Author Assistant - Part 1 of 3

 • editing (spelling/grammar) = writing support = 2 hrs

-• designing brand-appropriate images = marketing = 1 hr
+• designing promo graphics = marketing = 1 hr

 • story bible update/maintenance = writing support = 1 hr